db47h/ragel/README.md

 input.
 It takes care of all the boilerplate code, letting the user focus on the ragel state machine definition.

+It is only intended for use with ragel machines defined as scanners.
+See [section 6.3 of the ragel guide][ragel-guide].

 ## Rationale

 Streaming input data to ragel -- i.e. reading from an io.Reader as opposed to